-25 Of The Best Avocado Recipes For Breakfast, Lunch And Dinner
+25 Of Our Best Avocado Recipes

 Photo, Sian Richards.

-Break out the bag of pre-cooked shrimp you have stashed in your freezer.
-This no-cook meal just requires a bit of assembly.
-Serve these rolls with Thai chili sauce and ground-up peanuts.
+Break out the bag of pre-cooked shrimp you’ve got stashed in your freezer.
+This no-cook meal simply requires a bit of assembly.
+Serve these rolls with Thai chili sauce and chopped peanuts.
 Get this avocado and mango salad roll recipe.

 7. Avocado pound cake